Shristi1611/ml-unwrapped/README.md

 pip install numpy jupyter scikit-learn
 ```

-> `scikit-learn` is used only for loading standard datasets — never for model training or evaluation.
+> `scikit-learn` is used only for loading standard datasets, never for model training or evaluation.

 ---